 One, I was looking at what seemed to be an impossible value in a page table entry.

-And two, I was looking at a page fault to snonpaged pool.
-And as all Windows driver writers know, that just isn’t supposed to happen.
+And two, I was looking at a page fault to nonpaged pool.
+And as all Windows kernel mode folks know, that just isn’t supposed to happen.

 My, what a big pagefile you have